WEPN (AM): WFAN (1987–1988)

 The first voice heard on WFAN was that of Suzyn Waldman with a sports update at 3:00 pm, followed by the first show, which was hosted by Jim Lampley.
 Waldman would report for the station, covering the Yankees and Knicks, for 14 years.
 Other personalities that hosted shows besides Lampley in the 1050 kHz years included Bill Mazer, Pete Franklin, Greg Gumbel and Ed Coleman.
-WFAN also inherited broadcast rights to the defending World Series champion New York Mets from WHN, who had held the rights for several years.
-Ratings were low initially but gradually improved.
+WFAN also inherited WHN's broadcast rights to the Mets.
+The station's ratings were low at first, but began to grow.

 In early 1988, General Electric, which now owned NBC through its purchase of RCA two years earlier, announced that it would sell off the NBC Radio division.
 In February of that year, GE made a multi-station deal with Emmis; in New York, the WNBC and WYNY licenses were included in the sale.
 This ended up giving Emmis control of four frequencies: 97.1 FM, 103.5 FM, 660 AM and 1050 AM, whereas duopolies were not permitted yet by the Federal Communications Commission.

-On September 22, 1988, Emmis ended up moving their Dance/R&B "Hot" format and call letters WQHT over to the 97.1 frequency (while selling the 103.5 facility and WYNY's intellectual property over to Westwood One; that station would later become WKTU in 1996), and then moved WFAN's format and call letters from 1050 to 660 on October 7, at 5:30 p.m., replacing "66 WNBC", which signed off forever.
+On September 22, 1988, Emmis ended up moving their Dance/R&B "Hot" format and call letters WQHT over to the 97.1 frequency (while selling the 103.5 facility and WYNY's intellectual property over to Westwood One; that station would later become WKTU in 1996), and then moved WFAN's intellectual property from 1050 to 660 on October 7, at 5:30 pm, replacing "66 WNBC", which signed off forever.
+The move placed WFAN on a clear-channel frequency covering most of the eastern half of the continent at night.

 WUKQ (1988–1989)

 As for the 1050 license, the Spanish Broadcasting System bought it, intending to swap it with cash to The Jewish Daily Forward for their FM station, WEVD (97.9 FM).
 However, Spanish Broadcasting already owned WSKQ (620 AM) in Newark, New Jersey.
 The deal for WEVD could not be consummated at the same time as Emmis' purchase of 660, which left Spanish Broadcasting owning two AM stations in the New York market, which (as was the case with Emmis earlier) was not permitted under FCC rules at that time.

 The FCC granted them a temporary waiver to run 1050 on a noncommercial basis until it could be transferred.
-Therefore, following WFAN's move to 660, 620 WSKQ flipped from Spanish Adult Contemporary to Spanish Oldies while the 1050 facility became "KQ 1050" WUKQ, playing Spanish Adult Contemporary music (commercial-free, to satisfy the FCC requirement).
+Therefore, following WFAN's move to 660, 620 WSKQ flipped from Spanish adult contemporary to Spanish oldies while the 1050 facility became "KQ 1050" WUKQ, playing Spanish adult contemporary music (commercial-free, to satisfy the FCC requirement).

 For the first few hours after the switch of WFAN to the 660 facility, WUKQ broadcast a recorded message which was continuously looped stating:

 "This is WUKQ-AM New York, operating at 1050 Kilohertz.
 If you're looking for SportsRadio 1050, we've moved... down the dial to 66 AM.
 Join us now for the new SportsRadio 66 WFAN."